DragWx/Advent2021/NOTES.md

 2. Add 1, 2, 3, or 4 to the score, depending on which bracket it is.

 This is very similar to bit shifting, except instead of bits, you're dealing with values which are between \[0..4\], all stored in a single number.
 If you multiply by 2 and only have values between 0 and 1, *then* you have bit shifting, but what happens [if you don't limit yourself to integers?](https://en.wikipedia.org/wiki/Arithmetic_coding)

+# Day 11
+Another puzzle where it's helpful to use a `stack`!
+Iterate over your grid of octopuses, and when one flashes, mark it as `flashed` and add all 8 neighboring octopuses (if they exist) to a stack.
+Once you're finished looking at the whole grid, keep popping octopuses off of your stack (and iterating on them) until the stack finally becomes empty.
+Count how many are marked as `flashed`, reset those to `0`, and you're done with one step.

+Part 2 is as straightforward as running until every single octopus in the grid is marked `flashed` at the end of the step.

+You know, repeatedly popping a self-refilling stack until it's empty is a lot like the `floodfill` algorithm I used in puzzle 9-2.
+This is the third day in a row requiring stacks, I wonder how much more complicated things will get?
+Especially when day 5 was the one that was *my* most complicated one. :P